Jarrett Stidham: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Baylor Football Commitments".
+Rivals.
+Retrieved November 5, 2015.; "2015 Baylor College Football Recruiting Commits".
+Scout.
+Retrieved November 5, 2015.; "ESPN".
+ESPN.
+Retrieved November 5, 2015.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 5, 2015.; "2015 Team Ranking".
+Rivals.com.
+Retrieved November 5, 2015.;

 College career

 Baylor

 Stidham entered his true freshman year at Baylor in 2015 as the backup quarterback to Seth Russell.
 Stidham appeared in the first seven games, completing 24 of 28 passes for 331 yards and six touchdowns.
-After Russell suffered a season-ending neck injury during Baylor's seventh game, Stidham took over as the starter.
+After Russell suffered a neck injury against Iowa State and later a season-ending ankle injury against Oklahoma, Stidham took over as the starter.
 He started his first career game against the Kansas State Wildcats.
-He finished the game completing 23 of 33 passes for 419 yards, three passing touchdowns and a rushing touchdown.
-In his second career start against the Oklahoma Sooners, Stidham injured his back in the first quarter, but he was able to remain in the game.
-He finished the game completing 16 of 27 for 257 yards, two touchdowns and two interceptions in the 44–34 loss.
+Stidham finished the game completing 23 of 33 passes for 419 yards and three touchdowns while also rushing for a touchdown.
+In his second career start against the Oklahoma Sooners, Stidham injured his back in the first quarter, but was able to remain in the game.
+He finished the 44–34 loss completing 16 of 27 for 257 yards, two touchdowns, and two interceptions.

-The following week, despite being questionable to play leading up to the game, Stidham made his third career start against the Oklahoma State Cowboys.
+The following week, despite being listed as questionable to play in the week leading up to the game, Stidham made his third career start against the Oklahoma State Cowboys.
 He injured his hand and ankle in the first half of the game and did not return to the field for the second half.
 On November 25, 2015, Baylor head coach Art Briles announced that Stidham's ankle injury was a chipped bone in the back of his ankle and Stidham would be sidelined for the remainder of the regular season.
 It was reported that Stidham might be able to return for Baylor's bowl game, but on December 19, Briles announced Stidham would miss the 2015 Russell Athletic Bowl.

-In the wake of a sexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up Russell, on July 7, 2016, Stidham announced he would be transferring from Baylor.
+In the wake of a sexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up Russell, on July 7, 2016, Stidham announced he would be transferring out of Baylor.